Saturday, March 8, 2025

 Josefa de Ayala (c.
 1670)

 The first thing to understand is that some people don't believe in God simply because the topic has never come up in conversation.
 This was the case with me.
 Supposed proofs of the existence of God might as well be spoken in an unknown tongue to such a person.
-Much better to simply ask why someone does not believe in the existence of God and then take the conversation from there.
-Probing a person's unbelief with questions tends to be more effective (and certainly less confrontational) than directly challenging people as if trying to score points in a debate.
+Much better would be to probe the implications of a person's unbelief with questions rather than directly challenging people as if trying to score points in a debate.
 In fact, the real audience for conventional apologetics appears to be professed believers who need some reassurance or at least some way of accounting for how they came to believe the things they now profess.
-I have also found that a non-confrontational approach in a predominantly non-Christian context will sometimes invite people to seek me out and. ask me what exactly I believe and why.
-The following is how I respond.
+I have also found that a non-confrontational approach in a predominantly non-Christian context will sometimes invite people to seek me out and ask me what exactly I believe and why.
+The following is how I respond:

-Should a person come to believe in God after one fashion or another, I might ask whether God is any more just and loving than we ourselves.
+Should a person come to believe in God after one fashion or another, one might ask whether God is any more just and loving than we ourselves.
 Any God so feeble as to barely exceed our own capacities surely could not have accomplished the wonders we daily observe even despite their degraded state.
-But what if God were truly just, truly loving, and intimately familiar with us?
-This of course would raise several thorny questions.
+On the other hand, the proposition that God not only exists but is moreover truly just, truly loving, and intimately familiar with us would raise several thorny questions.
 Would not Justice imply Judgement, and would not Judgement imply Condemnation unless a significant degree of fudging were involved?
-On the other hand, would not Love imply Mercy and would not Mercy imply Forgiveness?
-How might the circle be squared without compromising one or the other or both at once?
-This is exactly the rock on which religion founders.
-This is also precisely what lies behind the incarnation, life, death, resurrection, and glorification of the Son of Man.
+Conversely, would not Love imply Mercy and would not Mercy imply Forgiveness?
+The resulting circle seemingly cannot be squared without compromising Justice or Mercy or both at once, which is exactly the rock on which religion founders.
+However this is also precisely what lies behind the incarnation, life, death, resurrection, and glorification of the Son of Man.

 God prepared the way for his coming by raising up a nation of priests charged with proclaiming God to the world and bearing testimony over centuries of just how humanly impossible it is to meet even a modest semblance of God's standards of purity (the Mosaic Law) and just how seriously the consequences of any defilement, namely being cut off from the community and even from life itself.
 The Law decreed that transgressions could not be expunged except by death of the transgressor because only death dissolves all bonds, which of itself is not particularly good news because no one is innocent of transgression and therefore marked for permanent death or worse.
 Against this stark backdrop, God promised to take upon himself the task of judging and punishing our sin while also showing mercy and redeeming us in the person of an anointed one, the eternal God (beyond time) embodied in human form (eternal but within time) who plainly declared and literally embodied the heart and mind of God but was condemned to death as an enemy of the very God he proclaimed.

 Jesus was himself not a transgressor but became one by receiving into himself those who surrender themselves to him as their Lord.
 Jesus thereby became responsible for the sins past and future for those who entrust themselves to him, and his death expiated our transgressions by taking them unto himself--something so profoundly disturbing that Jesus bled from anguish at the prospect.
 However, his death would avail us of nothing if he remained dead because death dissolves all bonds--including Lordship over anyone--which is why our justification before God and our resurrection in glory are entirely dependent on the resurrection and glorification of Jesus.
 We meanwhile continue to transgress and die, but our justification in Jesus renders that death as it were unlawful.
-We aren't simply immediately transported to heaven though because we have work here as ambassadors of the word of hope, and we are also learning through suffering (whether our own or that of others) to trust God and have empathy for others, thereby equipping us for an unspecified purpose in the world to come.
+We aren't simply immediately transported to heaven though because we have work here as ambassadors of the word of hope, and we are also learning through suffering (whether our own or that of others) to trust God and have empathy for others, thereby equipping us for an unspecified purpose in the world to come that will likely resemble our original purpose of promoting abundant life with a place of honor for each creature, plant, and even terrain.

 There was a time that I listened to various tellings of these matters with bafflement; but, as I studied the Gospels for myself, the words of Jesus struck me as words of Life; and, believing him indeed raised from the dead by the same divine power that brought forth the cosmos, I entrusted myself to him as my Lord and my Savior.
 I have since diligently sought the face of God in scripture to lead me through this present darkness.